 AS Level Assessment % of course

 Paper 1 2 Hour Exam 25%

 Paper 2 2 Hour Exam 25%

 A Level Assessment % of course

-Paper 3 2 Hour Exam 25%
+A Level Paper 3 Assessment 2 Hour Exam % of course

-Paper 4 2 Hour Exam 25%

 WHAT OUR STUDENTS SAY

 "Business is relevant to the real world, easily applicable to every type of organisation.
 It also shapes you as a person to become a more independent learner."